Toxic Epidermal Necrolysis

 Toxic epidermal necrolysis causes the skin to peel in sheets.
 This leaves large, raw areas exposed.
 The loss of skin allows fluids and salts to ooze from the raw, damaged areas.
 These areas can easily become infected.
 The following are the other most common symptoms of toxic epidermal necrolysis.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 Condition spread to eyes, mouth/throat, and genitals/urethra/anus

 The symptoms of toxic epidermal necrolysis may resemble other skin conditions.
 This is a life-threatening condition.
-Talk with your healthcare provider for a diagnosis.
+Talk with your healthcare provider for a diagnosis if you are suspicious.

 Treatment for toxic epidermal necrolysis

-Specific treatment for toxic epidermal necrolysis will be determined by your doctor based on:
+Specific treatment for toxic epidermal necrolysis will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history